mciver83/react-paint/README.md

 * Create a components folder inside of src.
 * Inside the components folder, create the following component files:
-    * PaiintCanvas.js
+    * PaintCanvas.js
     * ColorPicker.js
     * Square.js
 * Create a class component for Square that renders a `div` with these styles `{ height: 10, width: 10, border: '1px solid black }`
-* Create a stateless functional component from ColorPicker that, for now, will render a div with the name of the component.
+* Create a stateless functional component from ColorPicker that, for now, will render a div with 4 buttons that say 'blue', 'yellow', 'green', 'purple'.
 * Create a class component for PaintCanvas that will render both the ColorPicker component and the Square component.
 * In `src/App.js`, render the PaintCanvas component.